If your in search of the best Irish bands, you’ll find something to make your ears happy below!

-As one of the most famous Irish bands to ever form, U2 are synonymous with the expressive vocals of lead singer/guitarist Bono along with “The Edge” (David Howell Evans on keyboard), Adam Clayton on bass guitar and Larry Mullen Jr. on drums.
+As one of the most famous Irish bands to ever form, U2 are synonymous with the expressive vocals of lead singer/guitarist Bono along with “The Edge”, Adam Clayton on bass guitar and Larry Mullen Jr. on drums.

 The band formed while the musicians were still attending Mount Temple Comprehensive School in Dublin.

 Four years later they had a contract with Island Records and celebrated the first of 19 number one hits in the Irish charts with War in 1983.

 Their lyrics often reflected the political and social conscience of the band.
 To-date, they’ve sold over 175 million albums, making them the most successful modern Irish bands.